utkarsh-pawar/olx-clone-frontend/README.md

 1. ### `npm install`
  - to install all the dependencies
 2. ### `npm start`
- - Run the app in development mode
+ - Run the app in development mode (runs locally on localhost:3000)

 You can view the live demo of the application [here.](https://olx-clone-frontend.vercel.app/)